vennamsairam/linux/README.md

-grep - Search for a string within an output head - Return the specified number of lines from the top tail - Return the specified number of lines from the bottom diff - Find the difference between two files cmp - Allows you to check if two files are identical comm - Combines the functionality of diff and cmp sort - Linux command to sort the content of a file while outputting export - Export environment variables in Linux zip - Zip files in Linux
+grep - Search for a string within an output head - Return the specified number of lines from the top tail - Return the specified number of lines from the bottom vimdiff - Find the difference between two files sort - Linux command to sort the content of a file while outputting export - Export environment variables in Linux zip - Zip files in Linux